 - Feeling of incomplete bowel movements, even after your bowels are emptied

 If you are diagnosed with colon cancer, the treatment options to consider include surgery, radiation, and chemotherapy.
 Depending on what stage cancer you are diagnosed with, as well as your health history, you and your doctor will work together to arrive at the best treatment.
-Although living a lifestyle modifications (including a healthy diet, regular exercise, and stress reduction) may not cure your cancer, it is an excellent place to start in optimizing your immune system and overall health, and could be the determining factor between life and death.
-Check out Gutbliss and The Microbiome Solution for a complete lifestyle guide.
+Although lifestyle modifications (including a healthy diet, regular exercise, and stress reduction) may not cure your cancer, they’re an excellent place to start in optimizing your gut and immune health.